 - Onboard signal processing.
 Most mixers will have some onboard signal processing on each channel, on each bus, or both.
 The more signal processing available on your mixer, the less money you will have to spend on outboard gear.
 In general, digital mixers provide considerably more signal processing than analog mixers, commonly including at least some dynamics processing and EQ.
 It’s also convenient to have reverb and delay effects built in.
 Make sure that onboard effects have their own dedicated aux bus, though; otherwise, you may have to sacrifice a monitor mix to add reverb or other effects to vocals and instruments.

 - Recording options.
 Many modern mixers provide some level of integrated recording.
-This can range from a simple 2-track recording of the Main mix to complete multitrack recording, either to an onboard recorder or to a computer.
+This can range from a simple two-track recording of the Main mix to complete multitrack recording, either to an onboard recorder or to a computer or both.
 When evaluating computer recording options, look for the bus type (USB, AVB, FireWire, etc.), included software, and recording bit depth and sample rate.
 Most modern mixers with recording features offer 24-bit recording at 44.1 kHz or higher.

 Analog Mixer Basics